nickpegg/posty/README.md

 This was mostly written for fun.
 There are other, probably better and definitely more full-featured static site generators out there.

+## Development
+Bootstrap your environment with the `make develop` command.
+It's highly recommended to use a virtualenv or something when doing this.